Khaidi No. 150: Soundtrack

+Reception

 Box office

 Khaidi No. 150 grossed ₹50.45 crore on the opening day.
 KN150 crossed the ₹95.4 crore mark in 2 days.
 It grossed over $2.45 million in the USA.
 As of February 2017 the film has grossed ₹164 crore.

 Critical response

-Times of India gave the film 3 out of 5 writing "Yes, Chiranjeevi is back for sure, although we can’t quite say he’s back with a bang."
+The Times of India gave the film 3 out of 5 writing "Yes, Chiranjeevi is back for sure, although we can’t quite say he’s back with a bang."
 123 Telugu gave the film 3.25 writing "On the whole, Khaidi No 150 is a typical mass entertainer.
 The film is set to take record openings and has everything that we expect from a star hero like Chiranjeevi.
 He makes a thumping comeback and proves that even at this age he can give every star hero a run for their money.
 If you ignore the predictable story line and dull climax, Chiru’s one man show, superb songs, and a good message makes this film a good watch this festival season."
-Indian Express gave the film 3.5 writing "DSP songs do pump up the narrative but a slight disappointment is that dancer Chiru of Indra and Tagore is quite not in shape for a new step.
+The Indian Express gave the film 3.5 writing "DSP songs do pump up the narrative but a slight disappointment is that dancer Chiru of Indra and Tagore is quite not in shape for a new step.
 There is modified Veena step and a “buckle lift” step with his son, Ram Charan Teja, who makes a 30-second cameo in a song, but the same agility and lithe is missing."

-Great Andhra gave the film 3 out of 5 writing "Over all, "Khaidi No 150" is a film that has some nice mass moments and has dealt on a topical issue with cliched script.
+Great Andhra gave the film three out of five writing "Over all, "Khaidi No 150" is a film that has some nice mass moments and has dealt on a topical issue with cliched script.
 It is Chiru's act that works rather than the content of the movie."
-Firstpost gave the film 3 out of 5 writing "Directed by VV Vinayak, Khaidi No 150's objective, in the end, isn't to really tell an emotional story.
+Firstpost gave the film three out of five writing "Directed by VV Vinayak, Khaidi No 150's objective, in the end, isn't to really tell an emotional story.
 It's to announce the return of the Megastar.
 And it serves its purpose.
 The story is just bonus.
 Nothing else matters."